MarkusMannheim/aps-pay/README.md

 * IP Australia
 * Royal Australian Mint

-I also exclude senior executive service (SES) officers, as most are employed on individual contracts.
-Also, graduate staff are categorised as APS3 officers — the level at which almost all of them are employed.
+I have also excluded senior executive service (SES) officers, because most are employed on individual contracts.
+Also, graduate staff are categorised as APS3 officers, as almost all of them are employed at that level.

-Let's look at the data we're working with.
+So let's look at the data we're working with.
 The plot below shows almost half (44.6%) of all non-SES staff are employed as APS6s or EL1s:

 ![A bar chart showing APS staff numbers by job level.](./data/staff_levels.png)